pearsonlab/spiketopics/README.md

 - `hsmm_forward_backward.py`: Forward-Backward inference for the hidden semi-Markov model.
 Again uses Numba to provide just-in-time compilation.

-## Archived
-Deprecated files from semi-Markov model in gamma poisson model and lognormal model.
-The `archive` folder contains the codes that are not used in our current settings, but kept for recording purposes.

 ## Documentation:
 The `docs` folder contains notes, papers, and other documentation for the algorithms.